 Dose (And a little dirt is good for us)

 Likewise, some bad things are good.
 It’s healthy for our immune systems to be exposed to certain things.
-People who run tours say that Americans are known for getting sick easier than Europeans because we aren’t exposed to things in our food and by being out of doors that build up our tolerance (while on the flip side our food supply has a lot of chemicals and other bits that are harmful to us).
+People who run tours say that Americans are known for getting sick easier than Europeans because we aren’t exposed to things in our daily life, namely food and time outside, that build up our tolerance and immune systems (while on the flip side our food supply has a lot of chemicals and other bits that are quite harmful to us).

 A Bad Hood